Delta Boeing 757 Aborted Takeoff and Slide Evacuation in Atlanta

 Accident Investigation

-Events involving a rejected takeoff and slide evacuation are typically evaluated through a staged process that includes crew statements, maintenance inspection findings, and review of aircraft and airport records, consistent with the approach described in our overview of the NTSB investigation process.
-The reporting states that the FAA and the NTSB were investigating, while also indicating that the NTSB had not officially launched a full investigation.
-The scope, if any, of NTSB involvement beyond initial coordination was not publicly reported in the provided source.
+Events involving a rejected takeoff and slide evacuation are typically evaluated through a staged process that includes crew statements, maintenance review, aircraft inspection, airport records, and emergency-response documentation, consistent with the approach described in our overview of the NTSB investigation process.
+In this case, the NTSB issued a final report identifying the event as Delta Air Lines Flight 2668, a Boeing 757-300, registration N589NW.

 Operational and Regulatory Issues